TITLE 89: SOCIAL SERVICES

 Section 101.30 Assistance Programs

-a) The types of assistance programs administered by the Illinois Department of Public Aid include: financial assistance, medical assistance and food stamps.
+a) The types of assistance programs administered by DHS include: financial assistance and SNAP benefits.
+The types of assistance programs administered by HFS include: medical assistance and child support services.

-b) Financial Assistance Programs – consists primarily of direct cash payments to recipients.
+b) Financial Assistance Programs – consist primarily of direct cash payments to recipients.
 The various financial assistance programs are:

 1) Aid to the Aged, Blind or Disabled – State Supplemental Payment